freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-email-masker/index.md

 ## Introduction to the Build an Email Masker

-In this lab, you'll build an email masker that will take an email address and mask it.
+In this lab, you'll build an email masker that will take an email address and obscure it.